-In the period from 2018 to 2020 the Australian Defence Force (ADF) will transition from using the CT4 and PC9 as their training aircraft to the PC21 aircraft.
-Basic flying training will also transition from Tamworth to RAAF Base East Sale.
-This will mean that a significant portion of Initial Employment Training (IET) for all Officers in Aviation roles will occur at RAAF Base East Sale, not only for RAAF Officer Aviation (OA) students but also Australian Army students and Royal Australian Navy students.
+Pilot training for the ADF has now transitioned to the PC21 at RAAF Base East Sale.
+This will mean that a significant portion of Initial Specialist Employment Training (ISET) for all Officers in Aviation roles will occur at RAAF Base East Sale, not only for RAAF Officer Aviation Candidates but also Australian Army and Royal Australian Navy trainees.

-Like many tertiary institutions, RAAF AirA students will not have to pick their area of specialisation prior to commencing training.
-There will be a number of opportunities through the training continuum where students will gain experience across multiple specialisations prior to having to commit to an operational stream.
+Like many tertiary institutions, RAAF OACs will not have to pick their area of specialisation prior to commencing training.
+There will be a number of opportunities through the training continuum where OACs will gain experience across multiple specialisations prior to having to commit to an operational stream.
 The RAAF will also benefit from deferring selection decisions as there will be more information available to make the decision.
-Because the Army and Navy students do not have the multitude operational streams that are available to RAAF Students, Army and Navy will have their specialisation locked in as part of their recruiting process.
+As Army and Navy trainees do not have the multitude of operational streams that are available to RAAF trainees, Army and Navy will have their specialisation locked in as part of their recruiting process.

 Aviation Academy Courses

-A student’s type of Officer Entry into the ADF does not affect their training options at the AirA.
-The courses that a student undertakes at the AirA are the same no matter if they are appointed for entry via the Australian Defence Force Academy (ADFA) or via Direct Entry (DE).
+A trainees’ type of Officer Entry into the ADF does not affect their training options at the AirA.
+The courses that a trainee undertakes at the AirA are the same no matter if they are appointed for entry via the Australian Defence Force Academy (ADFA) or via Direct Entry (DE).

 Mission Elementary Course

-All RAAF non-pilot OA students will complete Mission Elementary Course at 1FTS at RAAF Base East Sale.
-Mission Elementary Course is 12 weeks in duration and eight courses are conducted each year at a six week cadence.
-The primary aim of Mission Elementary is expose non-pilot Officer Aviation students to an aviation environment and give students the knowledge, skills, attitude and experience to complete further specialist training in either the ground or airborne aviation environment.
-The secondary aim of the Mission Elementary Course is to assist in making progression decisions to which specialist training the student is best suited.
+All RAAF non-pilot OACs will complete Mission Elementary Course at the Air Mission Training School (AMTS) at RAAF Base East Sale.
+Mission Elementary Course is 12 weeks in duration.
+The primary aim of Mission Elementary is to expose non-pilot Officer Aviation Candidates to an aviation environment and give trainees the knowledge, skills, attitude and experience to complete further specialist training in either the ground or airborne aviation environment.
+The secondary aim of the Mission Elementary Course is to assist in making progression decisions to which specialist training the trainee is best suited.
 Mission Elementary Course is made up of the following three modules (which are each approximately 4 weeks in duration):

-The aim of the Aviation Fundamentals Module is to give Mission Elementary Course students foundation knowledge that will allow them to undergo more specific aviation training which is applicable to further operational stream training.
-Some of the classes in this module are also taught on Pilot Basic Course, in which case all students will undertake the training together.
+Aviation Fundamentals Module.
+The aim of the Aviation Fundamentals Module is to give Mission Elementary Course trainees foundation knowledge that will allow them to undergo more specific aviation training which is applicable to further operational stream training.
+Some of the classes in this module are also taught on Pilot Basic Course, in which case all trainees will undertake the training together.

-The aim of the Airborne Exposure Module is to give all OA students exposure to the airborne aviation environment and to assess their suitability for further Mission Aircrew Training.
+Airborne Exposure Module.
+The aim of the Airborne Exposure Module is to give all trainees exposure to the airborne aviation environment and to assess their suitability for further Mission Aircrew Training.
 The Airborne Exposure Module is made up of supporting ground school, simulator events and sorties in the B350 Kingair aircraft.
-Sorties are approximately 3 hours in duration and are conducted with two Mission Elementary Course students and one Aviation Instructor (plus pilots) on board.
+Sorties are approximately 3 hours in duration and are conducted with two Mission Elementary Course trainees and one Aviation Instructor (plus pilots) on board.
 The aviation experience gained in these sorties will assist in further operational stream training for ABM, ATC and Mission Aircrew.

-At the end of Mission Elementary Course students will head down either the Mission Aircrew Route or the Mission Controller route to their Operational Stream.
+Follow-on Courses.
+At the end of Mission Elementary Course trainees will head down either the Mission Aircrew Route or the Mission Controller route to their Operational Stream.
 Stream progression decisions take into account; preference, suitability, ranking and operational stream demand.
 The following operational stream training options are available:

-Those RAAF OAs streamed to ABM will complete their basic training at the Surveillance and Control Training Unit (SACTU) at RAAF Base Williamtown.
-The aim of this training is produce controllers who have the knowledge, skills, attitude and experience to complete an operational conversion to ground based Surveillance and Control equipment.
+- Air Battle Manager (ABM).
+Those RAAF OACs streamed to ABM will complete their basic training at the Surveillance and Control Training Unit (SACTU) at RAAF Base Williamtown.
+The aim of this training is to produce controllers who have the knowledge, skills, attitude and experience to complete an operational conversion to ground based Surveillance and Control equipment.
 Later in their careers ABMs can also complete a conversion to allow them to perform a similar role from within the E-7A Wedgetail Early Warning and Control (EW&C) aircraft.
 Alternatively some ABMs may undertake specialist training to allow them to conduct long range or satellite surveillance activities.

-The School of Air Traffic Control (SATC) at RAAF Base East Sale is responsible for basic training for those RAAF OAs streamed ATC.
-The aim of this training is produce controllers who have the knowledge, skills, attitude and experience to complete an operational conversion to a control tower at a military air base or a joint civil/military base.
+- Air Traffic Controller (ATC).
+The School of Air Traffic Control (SATC) at RAAF Base East Sale is responsible for basic training for those RAAF OACs streamed ATC.
+The aim of this training is to produce controllers who have the knowledge, skills, attitude and experience to complete an operational conversion to a control tower at a military air base or a joint civil/military base.
 Aside from the basic course, the SATC also offers courses that allow ATCs to become approach controllers, supervisors and instructors.

 Pilot Basic Course

-All Navy and RAAF students will be posted to 2FTS at Pearce to complete further training on the PC21 which is focused on single-pilot training.
+- Further single-pilot fixed wing training.
+All Navy and RAAF trainees will be posted to 2FTS at RAAF Base Pearce to complete further training on the PC21 which is focused on single-pilot training.
 Called Pilot Intermediate Course, the 30-week course builds on the skills learnt at East Sale as well as new disciplines such as formation and low-level navigation.
 At the completion of Pilot Intermediate Course Navy pilots will then be posted to Nowra for rotary wing training.
-RAAF OA students will either be streamed towards becoming a Fast Jet Pilot (FJP), in which case they will need to complete Pilot Advanced Course, or be streamed to be a Fixed Wing Pilot (FWP), in which case they will need to complete a Fixed Wing (eg C-17, P8 etc) Operational Conversion.
+RAAF OACs will either be streamed towards becoming a Fast Jet Pilot (FJP), in which case they will need to complete Pilot Advanced Course, or be streamed to be a Fixed Wing Pilot (FWP), in which case they will need to complete a Fixed Wing (e.g. C-17, P8 etc.) Operational Conversion.

-While RAAF OAs are not appointed to a particular OA operational stream, they will however know when they are appointed whether their first course at the AirA will be Pilot Basic course or Mission Elementary Course.
-Navy and Army student pilots will also complete Pilot Basic Course and AvWO students will complete their own course at the AirA.
+While RAAF OACs are not appointed to a particular OA operational stream, they will however know when they are appointed whether their first course at the AirA will be Pilot Basic Course or Mission Elementary Course.
+Navy and Army trainee pilots will also complete Pilot Basic Course and AvWO trainees will complete their own course at the AirA.